rainmannyc/MechaCar_Statistical_Analysis/README.md

 ## Is the slope of the linear model considered to be zero?
 The slope of the model is not considered to be zero since our p-value is 5.35e-11, which is much smaller than the standard significance value of 0.05.
-Our model is indicating that there is sufficient statisical evidence to state that our null hypothesis is not true.
+Our model is indicating that there is sufficient statistical evidence to state that our null hypothesis is not true.

 ![mecha_lin](https://github.com/rainmannyc/MechaCar_Statistical_Analysis/blob/2b473b2ea7c6c3836ee196a553640e9630a0db09/lm_mecha_car.png)